Bibi Smit: Works

 Smit’s works were deeply influenced by the Scottish landscape, nature and light.
 Since that period, she developed an interest in making works that interacted with its environment, particularly inspired by the spaces outside of her studio, nature and the experience of certain spaces.
 The similarities of forces in nature and in her own body are mirrored in the objects she produces, connecting memories with different realities.
 Her characteristic language is grounded in the combination of hot and cold techniques, such as grinding, cutting, sandblasting and polishing.
 According to Caroline van Diest, Smit’s language “is not a language of words, but of symbols and colours.
 It is born from feelings, personal symbols and memories.
 It is the rapture of the beauty of nature or life itself.
 Making glass objects is a way to understand herself and life.”
 She combined glass with other materials like wood, copper foil or different types of stone in autonomous objects.
 Her work has increasingly been connected to nature and the material itself, in the search for beauty and eagerness to achieve new knowledge about glass fluidity and movement.

 Collections

-Smit’s work is held in private and public collections: Nationaal Glasmuseum Leerdam, The Netherlands; The Dan Klein and Alan J. Poole Private Collection of Glass, England; Collection North Lands Creative Glass, Lybster, Scotland; National Museum of Scotland, United Kingdom; Glasmuseum Lette Alter Hof Herding, Ernsting-Stiftung, Coesfeld, Germany.
+Smit’s work is held in private and public collections: Mauritshuis, The Netherlands; The Dan Klein and Alan J. Poole Private Collection of Glass, England; Collection North Lands Creative Glass, Lybster, Scotland; National Museum of Scotland, United Kingdom; Glasmuseum Lette Alter Hof Herding, Ernsting-Stiftung, Coesfeld, Germany.